-While SJTs claimed to improve the admissions process, there have been no real indications that they had a positive effect.
-For example, they do not seem to improve the representation of diverse socio-economic backgrounds in medicine.
-Additionally, there have been some that suggest that certain SJTs rate females higher than males.
+While SJTs claim to improve the admissions process, there have been no real indications that they have had a positive effect.
+For example, they do not seem to improve the representation of diverse socioeconomic backgrounds in medicine.
+Additionally, there have been some studies that suggest that certain SJTs rate females higher than males.

-Currently, the most popular SJTs among admissions are CASPer and MMI.
-Some institutions created their own SJTs, such as the AAMC PREview.
+Currently, the most popular SJTs among admissions for professional programs are CASPer and MMI.
+Some institutions have created their own SJTs, such as the AAMC PREview.

 4. Is it true that you cannot prepare for an SJT?

-No, the skills these tests evaluate are highly coachable.
+No, the skills and qualities these tests evaluate are highly coachable.

 5. How can I prepare for an SJT?

 You must have a solid strategy for every possible question type you may face.
 If you have an answer strategy, you will be able to structure a concise and clear response to any question.
 We strongly recommend using mock sessions and simulations to practice and get feedback from a professional to improve your performance.

 6. Can you fail a situational judgment test?